ChadwickCSP/AdventureQuest/README.md

 ![Entry Point](support/entry_point.png)

 An entry point serves as a label for the start of a flow chart.
-An entry point should have no incomming arrows and should contain exactly one outgoing arrow.
+An entry point should have no incoming arrows and should contain exactly one outgoing arrow.
 It is denoted as a box with round corners.

 ### Procedure
 ![Sum Procedure](support/procedure_sum.png)

-A procedure is a special type of entry point.
-A procedure may have zero or Data arguments specified by incomming arrows.
-A procedure must have exactly one outgoing arrow.
-A procedure is denoted by a box with two vertical lines near the ends.
-The name of the procedure is written inside the box followed by the order of the arguments.

-A procedure is a special type of Entry Point which is expected to reach a Terminal.
-Upon reaching a Terminal, a procedure will return to the point in the flowchart from which it was called.
-Typically (but not always), the procedure will return Data which can be used by the calling Process.
-If a procedure has a path that does not reach a Terminal, it is considered malformed.
+A procedure is a nested flowchart that allows for a reusable sub-flowchart to be defined.

+A procedure is drawn as a flowchart nested within a box with two vertical bars on either end.

+When defining a procedure, it is possible to define "inputs" to the procedure.
+These are referred to as the procedure's `arguments`.
+The procedure's arguments are represented by Data blocks on the outside of the procedure with outgoing arrows pointing to the procedures Entry point.

+A procedure should contain exactly one Entry point with a label defining the procedures name as well as an argument list defining the order in which the arguments are expected to be received.

+Just like a normal flowchart, a procedure's flowchart must end at a Terminal.
+However, a procedure's Terminal describes the value that is returned by the procedure.

 #### Calling a Procedure

-Calling a procedure is typically done as part of a Process.
+Within a flowchart, you will often want to call a previously defined procedure.

 ![Example Sum Procedure](support/procedure_sum_call.png)

-The example above calls the `sum` procedure and specifies the parameters `(5, 7)`.
+The example above calls the `sum` procedure and specifying the parameters `(5, 7)`.
 This sets the argument `x` to be the value `5` and the argument `y` to be the value `7` during the call of the procedure.
 If you follow the `sum` procedure from above, it will perform addition on `x` and `y` storing it into a variable `result`.
 Finally, upon reaching the `Terminal` it returns the value stored in `result`, in this case `12`.
-When the procedure `returns` the value `12` is substituted in place of `sum(5,7)` resulting in the assignment `z = 12`.
+Notice, this is denoted in our flowchart with the label `result` being placed on the outgoing arrow.
+This allows for the result to be used in the following block. **Note**: The label on the arrow may be anything; it is simply a way of denoting that the result will be used.
+Furthermore, the resulting value is only available in the block immediately following the call.
+This is why the result must be assigned in the block that follows.
+In this case, the result of the call of `sum(5,7)` is assigned to `z`.

 ### Process
 ![Process](support/process.png)

 A process describes an action that is taken.
-A process must have at least one (but may have more) incomming arrow and exactly 1 outgoing arrow.
+A process must have at least one (but may have more) incoming arrow and exactly 1 outgoing arrow.

 ### Display